shuhaowu/shuhaowu.github.com/posts/006-your_choice_to_help_eve.md

 There are [already][r1] [many][r2] [reports][r3] telling us what the NSA is doing, so I will refrain from doing the same.
 There are also [plenty][r4] of [articles][r5] that describes the implications of PRISM.
 These are not what this post is about.
-Instead, I want to talk about the people aspect of surveillance.
+Instead, I want to focus on the people who are involved in this (which happens to be everyone) as ultimately this is what the whole thing is about.

 [r1]: http://www.washingtonpost.com/wp-srv/special/politics/prism-collection-documents/
 [r2]: http://www.guardian.co.uk/world/2013/jun/06/nsa-phone-records-verizon-court-order